 Everyone experiences anxiety differently.
-There are many people that wake up with anxiety.
-They experience most of their anxiety in the mornings, and while it tends to last all through the day it is almost never as bad as it is when they get up.
+There are people that wake up and already struggle with significant anxiety.
+They experience most of their anxiety in the mornings, and while it tends to last all through the day, it is almost never as bad as it is when they get up.

 Do You Have Anxiety at Night?

 Night anxiety can hit you because of severe daytime stress, because of anxiety over sleep or family life, or even for no reason at all.
 Our free 7-minute anxiety test will give you statistics about your anxiety severity, and help you learn more about what you can do to cure it.

 Anxiety that gets worse in the evenings may be caused by several issues, including the association of bed with stress, a lack of distraction forcing you to think about your anxiety, and simply being drained from the day.